 Okay, but what about cellular?

 Today, fiber to the home is a more cost-effective, efficient, and long-term solution than copper wire in terms of distance, demand, and signal quality.

 Here’s where you might be wondering about wireless broadband or 4G used in cellular data and its ability to transmit information.
 Cellular waves are transmitted on frequencies between 700 MHz and 1900 MHz for long distances and solid coverage.

 You probably use cellular now and then when you’re away from a Wi-Fi network and in a pinch for an internet connection on your smartphone.
 All that cellular has to come from somewhere, and 4G radio waves degrade over long distances.

 A combination of fiber and wireless is what makes the impact of fiber networks so incredible.
 Wi-Fi radio waves are broadcast on higher frequencies, 2.4 GHz and 5 GHz, for faster speeds.
 Once the fiber reaches a home or business, people can plug in a standard router or use their existing business infrastructure; there’s no need, necessarily, to upgrade anything else.

 The speed of light, in your community

-Because the Downtown Mall is wired with fiber, this Wi-Fi network isn’t subject to the usual shared Wi-Fi issues of overcrowding resulting in a slow connection.
-It’s backed up with Ting’s crazy fast fiber Internet, so there’s plenty of bandwidth to go around.
+Because the Downtown Mall is wired with fiber, this Wi-Fi network isn’t subject to the usually shared Wi-Fi issues of overcrowding resulting in a slow connection.
+It’s backed up with Ting Internet’s incredibly-fast fiber network so there’s plenty of bandwidth to go around.